PerFosseide/Ban400-stock-optimisation/README.txt

 The Shiny app has three different tabs.
 One for selecting stocks, one for selecting the optimalization, and one to see the results represented in graphs and charts.
-It is important to open Shiny app in full screen for the best visual solution.
+For best experience open Shiny app in full screen.

 We have chosen to have one Shiny file and several sub files for functions and the R-data.
-If all the files are downloaded, the Shiny file will collect the information you need from the sub files.
+If all the files are downloaded, the Shiny file will import the information you need from the sub files.

 Explanation of the different files:
 #Ban400-functions.R:
-- Include all functions needed to calculate or plot results.
+- Include all functions needed to calculate.
 This file also loads all the data from the three Rdata-files to get results.

 #df1.Rdata: